liamsmith3194/otter-hockey/README.md

     - With all the company information at the bottom of each page, it is very easy to navigate to each section
     - The about us page provides an easy-to-read overview of the company, separated into two sections.

-1. I want to be able to *review the FAQ's* so that I can, **should I have a question, I can see if it has already been answered.**
+1. I want to be able to *review the FAQ's* so that I can, **should I have a question, see if it has already been answered.**
     - The FAQ's are displayed cleanly with the topics broken down
     - I agree with the choice of neutral colours being used for this page, as the blocks may have been overpowering in the site grey.